How to Irish Crochet

 Helpful to Know.

-CORDS: I-Cords and Romanian Point Lace Cords look beautiful in Irish Crochet, but true Irish Cord is made with padding.
-Padding is basically a technique that creates thickness in the edging or perimeter of the pattern outline.
-Instead of making a chain and crocheting over the chain, you use several strands (usually 4-10) of a thicker thread and crochet over the thickness of the thread.
-You can use the same thread that you’re crocheting with.
-I use a size 3, 5 or 10 for padding cord.
+Padding Cord or “packing cord” is basically a technique that creates thickness within the motif or perimeter outline.
+Instead of making a chain and crocheting over the chain, you use several strands (usually 4) of a thicker thread and crochet over the thickness of the thread.
+You can use the same thread that you’re working with or something larger and less expensive.
+Sometimes I use size 10 thread for padding cord.
 By using a larger thread, it takes less thread to create bulk and because it’s hidden it doesn’t have to be of fine quality.
 However, it may show through a bit so it should be roughly the same color.